As enterprise cloud adoption increases, OpenStack appears to be gaining market traction. But, as businesses attempt...

 The challenges posed by OpenStack implementations create market demand for managed services and professionals with OpenStack skills.
 As a result, the OpenStack services market is expected to grow at a rate of 32.9% through 2019, according to RnR Market Research.

-As demand for OpenStack expertise increases, so does the number of open positions related to OpenStack.
+As demand for OpenStack expertise increases, so does the number of available OpenStack jobs.

 "We've seen a consistent increase in demand for OpenStack experts over the past four years," said Terence Chiu, vice president of Indeed Prime, the technology-focused arm of job site Indeed.com.
 In 2012, virtually no OpenStack jobs were advertised on the site, but today, about 1,500 positions are advertised daily.

-Still, since the infrastructure is relatively new, few IT professionals have the required OpenStack skills.
+Still, since the infrastructure is relatively new, few IT professionals have the required OpenStack training.
 But, following the classic supply-and-demand model, those who have them are experiencing a salary increase

 "Job candidates with experience can typically make in the $100,000 -$140,000 range," Chiu said.

 Vendors and consortiums are trying to address the OpenStack skills shortage.
 In April 2016, the OpenStack Foundation launched its first certification program for OpenStack administrators.
 The program is geared toward OpenStack professionals with at least six months of experience managing an OpenStack cloud.
 The exam is based on OpenStack Liberty -- the 12th release of the platform -- and covers core compute, storage and networking issues.
 Candidates need to perform management tasks and solve problems using the OpenStack command-line interface and Horizon dashboard.
 The test costs $300 and takes about two and a half hours to complete.